List of low-emissions locomotives in North America

 The following is a list of diesel-electric locomotives that meet or exceed EPA Tier 2 locomotive emissions regulations, sorted by builder.
 This is a non-exhaustive list of locomotives in North America.
 Furthermore, green/clean energy is an always developing sector and that more locomotives may be added to the list, while some will no longer meet current standards.

 Altoona Works

 Brandt Road-Rail

+Brandt Road-Rail is a company that mainly produces road–rail vehicles, especially railcar movers and maintenance of way equipment.

+In addition, in 2006, it also built a single prototype genset locomotive.